himadri111/saxs-docs-tutorial/docs/source/index.rst

 and offers a *simple* and *intuitive* API.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
 Lumache has its documentation hosted on Read the Docs.

-And this is some further documentation.
+Check out the :doc:'sequence' for the sequence of correction steps.

 .. note::